Saint Michael's College: Saint Michael's Playhouse

 Saint Michael's Playhouse is the college's professional equity summer theater.
 The Playhouse is a member of the Council of Resident Stock Theaters (CORST).
 As a CORST theater company, Saint Michael's Playhouse employs members of Actors' Equity Association, as well as directors from the Stage Directors and Choreographers Society and designers from United Scenic Artists.

-The playhouse also maintains a Professional Theater Internship Program for college theater students.
-Acceptance into this program is competitive.

-The college provides student access to a Saint Michael's-sponsored Culture Pass to the Flynn Center for the Performing Arts.

-The college was also a sponsor of the Vermont Mozart Festival, formerly the state's largest classical music festival.

 Clubs and organizations

 Saint Michael's offers over 40 different student-run clubs and organizations.
 Clubs range from the arts (e.g. A cappella groups, Drama Club, Chorale) to community groups (e.g. Common Ground, Food Justice, Student Global AIDS Campaign) to academic clubs (e.g. The Defender, French Club, Onion River Review).

 The campus also offers various club sports such as cycling, dance, rugby (men's and women's), ski & snowboarding, ultimate frisbee, and water polo.

 Turtle Underground is a student-run program that promotes student art, music, and performance.
 There are shows on most Saturdays during the semester.
 These have featured a variety of acts, ranging from DJs to solo singer-songwriters to jam bands.

 Student publications include The Defender, a weekly newspaper, and the Onion River Review, a literary magazine.